-If no changeover in daylight saving is wanted, identical dates and times must be entered in both of the submenus (DAYLIGHT SAV ON/OFF).
+If no changeover in daylight saving is wanted, identical dates and times must be entered in both of the sub menus.
+In addition identical offsets for DAYLIGHT SAV ON/OFF should be configured in the sub menu TIMEZONE.
 After this a restart should be done.

-10.3.17 TIME CODE (IRIG)
+10.3.18 Menu: TIME CODE IRIG